M

 N

-Number of drought events in the analysed period (SSI-1) - SSP1 Lower bound
+Number of drought events in the analysed period (SMA-1) - Existing climate

-Number of Drought events as defined by the SSI-1 indicator (Standardised Streamflow Index cumulated on a 1-month window) a consecutive series of days below -1 using SSP1 Lower bound Climate change scenario.
+Number of Drought events as defined by the SMA-1 indicator (Standardised Moisture Anomaly cumulated on a 1-month window) a consecutive series of days below -1 in present climate conditions.

 The existing climate refers to the entire historical period of the last 40 years (1979 - 2016) the methodology employed for the computation is exhaustively explained in the Background paper.